 - Not ideal for use in the EU: if you need to comply with the GDPR, you need to know that Postmark doesn’t offer data hosting options inside the European Union.
 All their data is hosted in the United States.

 Like Postmark, SendGrid also lets you send 100 emails per month for free.
 Where they differentiate themselves from other SMTP email providers is in their interpretation of ‘bulk email' – with them, it truly means high volume.

 Their paid plans start at 50,000 emails per month for only $19.95.
-So, while their free plan may not be particularly noteworthy, SendGrid could emerge as an interesting choice if your operation involves sending emails in very large quantities.
+So, while their free plan may not be particularly noteworthy, SendGrid could emerge as an interesting choice if your operation involves sending bulk emails in very large quantities.